r-hyperspec/pkg-skeleton/README.md

 <details>
 <summary>Install from GitHub (details)</summary>

-You can install the development version of the package from [GitHub](https://github.com/r-hyperspec/hySpc.skeleton):
+You can install the in-development version of the package from [GitHub](https://github.com/r-hyperspec/hySpc.skeleton) too:

 ```r
 if (!require(remotes)) {install.packages("remotes")}